-Even if you have budget capacity for cyber security staff, the demand for cyber security talent is far greater than the supply.
+Even if you have the budget capacity for cyber security staff, the demand for cyber security talent is far greater than the supply.
 One study found that while the global cyber security workforce grew by about 25% from 2019 to 2020, there is still a significant skills gap.
-In many cases, building an internal security team may simply not be feasible without adequate budget.
+In many cases, building an internal security team may simply not be feasible without an adequate budget.

-There are no two ways about it: security resources are expensive — but that doesn’t mean effective security is out of your reach.
+There are no two ways about it: security resources are expensive—but that doesn’t mean effective security is out of your reach.

 These rising costs are a challenge for businesses of all sizes and sectors, and they’re exacerbated by the ongoing COVID-19 pandemic.

 Companies everywhere have felt impacts from ongoing lockdowns and sudden changes to the business landscape.
 Some organizations have been forced to lay off workforces, in some cases scaling back their security budget and staff.

 We polled over 500 individuals from our professional networks and found that companies are split fairly evenly in terms of how they’re addressing rising costs.
 27% of respondents said they are looking to outsource some or all of their cyber security operations, with 24% investing in ongoing cyber education and only 23% increasing their IT or security budget.

 But it’s not all negative—there are plenty of steps companies can take to bridge the cyber skills and salary gap and secure their operations.